Exit

 download pdf

 2. Become a resource.
 Learn more about welcoming and affirming resources for your faith tradition and share them with others.
-Provide books or movies about the intersection of faith and LGBTQ+ issues for the congregation library.
+Visitpflag.org/faith-resources to get started.

-5. Speak up.
+3. Speak up.
 When people speak negatively about people who are LGBTQ+, be the one who raises an objection.
-Remind people that everyone should be treated with respect and kindness.
+Remind people that everyone should be treated with kindness and respect.

-6. Tell your story.
-Do what you can to share with others in your faith tradition why youĘĽre an ally.
+4. Tell your story.
+Share with others in your faith tradition why you’re anally.
 Tell a story about acceptance and love for all people, including people who are LGBTQ+.

-7. Have a discussion.
-Meet with faith leaders, share why you think your community needs to be more welcoming and affirming for people who are LGBTQ+ and provide suggestions on how to achieve that goal.
+5. Have a discussion.
+Meet with your faith leaders, share why you think your community needs to be more welcoming and affirming for people who are LGBTQ+, and provide suggestions on how to achieve that goal.

-8. Host an event.
-Show a film, host a panel presentation, or invite a guest speaker to get a new perspective and follow it with a group discussion.
+6. Host an event.
+Show a film, host a book club, or read a timely news article to get a new perspective and follow it with a group discussion.